tatianamargulies/Margulies-portfolio/final_project_2_TatianaMargulies.md

 # Moodboard

 I created this moodboard using Canva which shows a sense of hope and happiness given that life expectancy could improve by focusing on the social factors.
 I thought it was a good idea to give a more visual focus on my message.
-I incorporated some ideas in the wireframes and storyboard.
+I incorporated some of these ideas in the wireframes and storyboard.

 ![Moodboard](Moodboard.jpg)